techbrett/OfficeDocs-SkypeForBusiness/Teams/meeting-transcription-captions.md

 For information on how your end users can use live translated captions, see [Use live translated captions in a teams meeting](https://support.microsoft.com/office/4be2d304-f675-4b57-8347-cbd000a21260).

-## Manage whether organizers can restrict participants from copying or forwarding meeting chat messages, live captions, and transcripts
+## Manage whether organizers can prevent participants from copying or forwarding meeting chat messages, live captions, and transcripts

 As an admin, you can choose whether organizers in your organization can restrict participants from copying or forwarding meeting chat messages, live captions, transcripts, and AI-generated insights in the meeting recaps.
 This setting also restricts forwarding and sharing messages to Outlook.
 By default, this per-organizer setting is set **On**.
 To learn more, see [Manage chat for sensitive Teams meetings](manage-chat-sensitive-meetings.md).